nebius-academy-templates/ask-mode-tips/ask-mode-questions.md

 ## 1. What Does This Code Actually Do?
 ```
 @monthly_sales_report.py
 "Explain what this file does in simple terms.
 What happens when someone runs this program?
-Walk me through it like I'm 5 years old!"
+Walk me through it."
 ```

 ## 2. Find the Cool Features!